Comment on "Sum of squares of uniform random variables" by I. Weissman: Acknowledgements

 \section{Acknowledgements}

 This research project is part of the program of study supported by the ARC Centre of Excellence for Mathematical \& Statistical Frontiers, and the Australian Research Council Discovery Project grant DP170102028.
+The referee of the published form of this work [Statist.
+Probab.
+Lett. \textbf{129} (2018), 147--154] is to be thanked for picking up a number of errors relative to the original arXiv posting.
+However, this report was unfortunately missed at the time, and not acted on until now.
+Most recently (11${}^{\rm th}$ August, 2022) Eamonn Postlethwaite alerted me to the error in the form of (\ref{C1}) as reported in Constales article from 1997, which was copied into my original arXiv posting, and is now fixed.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}